Walking, cycling, speaking up for peace!

 You can choose which team member you want to support on the GoFundMe page

 Pat Gaffney has signed up for a walking pilgrimage between Victoria and the Peace Pagoda in Battersea Park, London, which will focus on peace and women.
-The route will be made available for others to use.
+This will take place on 18 May.
+The route is available for others to use.
+If you would like to join Pat contact the Pax Christi office.

-Bruce Kent plans to visit Downing Street and the embassies of the other nuclear countries.
+Bruce Kent plans to visit Downing Street and the embassies of the other nuclear countries on 19 May.
 Outside each he will read part of the Treaty on the Prohibition of Nuclear Weapons, and deliver a personal letter to the Ambassador (and Prime Minister) requesting that they sign the Treaty.

 Bellerive FCJ Catholic College in Liverpool will have a ‘Month of Peace’ from 21st April-21st May, culminating in a visit from Archbishop Malcolm McMahon.
 Among many initiatives, pupils will be making pledges for peace and some will investigate the peacemaking activities of the founder, Marie Madeline, and the work of other women peacemakers.
 The main fundraising task is going to be ‘Sunflowers for Peace’.
 Each form group is going to plant a sunflower seed in a locker which would otherwise have been thrown away.